Does IBS cause Acid Reflux?

 IBS is a functional gastrointestinal disorder characterized by symptoms such as abdominal pain, bloating, gas, and altered bowel habits (diarrhea, constipation, or both).

-The exact cause of IBS remains unclear.
 According to the NHS, IBS is thought to result from a combination of factors such as abnormal gut motility (food moving too quickly or too slowly through the digestive tract), a history of gastroenteritis, increased gut sensitivity, stress, and a family history of the condition.

 What is GERD and Acid Reflux?

-GERD, on the other hand, occurs when stomach acid frequently flows back into the esophagus, leading to symptoms like heartburn, regurgitation, and chest discomfort.
-This backflow, or acid reflux, can irritate the esophageal lining and is often due to a weakened lower esophageal sphincter (LES).
+GERD stands for Gastro-Oesophageal Reflux Disease.
+This occurs when stomach acid frequently flows back into the esophagus, leading to symptoms like heartburn, regurgitation, and chest discomfort.

-What are the traditional causes of GERD?
+What are the traditional causes of Acid reflux and GERD?

-The traditional root causes of GERD are said to include:
+The traditional root causes of GERD ainclude:

-- a weak lower esophageal sphincter- LES
+• a weak lower esophageal sphincter- LES

-The LES is a ring of muscle located at the bottom of the esophagus.
-Its job is to open briefly to allow food into the stomach, and then close tightly to keep stomach contents from coming back up.
-When this muscle becomes weak or relaxes inappropriately (known as transient LES relaxations), acid and partially digested food can reflux into the esophagus, causing heartburn and irritation.
-Factors that can weaken the LES include stress, obesity, pregnancy, hiatal hernia, and certain medications. - poor stomach motility
+• When this muscle becomes weak or relaxes inappropriately (known as transient LES relaxations), acid and partially digested food can reflux into the esophagus, causing heartburn and irritation.
+Factors that can weaken the LES include stress, obesity, pregnancy, hiatal hernia, and certain medications.

 Normally, your stomach should break down food and move it into the small intestine at a steady pace.
 But in some people, this process becomes sluggish—a condition known as delayed gastric emptying.
-When this happens, food and acid sit in the stomach for too long, increasing pressure and the chance of reflux. - Certain foods and drinks can either relax the LES or increase acid production, making reflux symptoms worse.
+When this happens, food and acid sit in the stomach for too long, increasing pressure and the chance of reflux.

-Common triggers include:- Caffeine
+Common triggers include:

-- Alcohol
+• Alcohol

-- Chocolate
+• Chocolate

-- Spicy or fatty foods
+• Spicy or fatty foods

-- Tomatoes and citrus fruits
+• Tomatoes and citrus fruits

-- Carbonated drinks
+• Carbonated drinks

-- Overeating or eating late at night can also increase pressure on the stomach, leading to reflux.
+• Overeating or eating late at night can also increase pressure on the stomach, leading to reflux.

-- Imbalances in Stomach Acid
+• Imbalances in Stomach Acid

-While GERD is often treated with acid-suppressing medications, such as omeprazole not all reflux is caused by too much acid.
+While GERD is often treated with acid-suppressing medications, such as omeprazole, not all reflux is caused by too much acid.
 In some cases, low stomach acid (hypochlorhydria) can actually contribute to reflux.

 Without enough acid to properly digest food, the stomach contents may linger too long and ferment, producing gas and pressure that pushes contents upward.

-Does IBS Cause GERD?
+Does IBS Cause Acid reflux?

 Current evidence does not conclusively show that IBS causes GERD.

-However IBS and GERD frequently occur together
+However IBS and GERD frequently occur together.

 A review of research found that people with IBS are 4 times more likely to develop GERD than people without IBS (Frontiers in Genetics, 2024).